top of page

 Examples of static balance in daily life include standing on one leg during a yoga class, waiting in line at the supermarket, or maintaining your balance while standing on a bus.

-During the session, we will perform several tests to assess your static balance as objectively as possible.
+Static balance forms the foundation for dynamic balanceDuring the session, we will perform several tests to assess your static balance as objectively as possible.

-Dynamic balance
+Dynamic Balance

 Dynamic balance is the ability to remain stable while moving.
-If your body struggles to maintain stability while standing still, more complex movements—such as walking on uneven ground or climbing stairs—become more difficult and increase the risk of falls and injury.
+If your body struggles to maintain stability while standing still, more complex movements, such as walking on uneven ground or climbing stairs, become more difficult and increase the risk of falls and injury.

 During the session, we will use specific tests to objectively assess your dynamic balance, such as the Dynamic Gait Index.

-Reactive balance
+Reactive Balance

 While static balance focuses on staying still and dynamic balance on controlled movement, reactive balance is your body’s 'emergency response' system.